November 22, 2024

 The Opportunists

-With so many actors looking for reps without taking college training, some businesses saw an opportunity to make money off actors desperate to get an agent or manager.
+With so many actors looking for reps without college training, some businesses saw an opportunity to make money off actors desperate to get an agent or manager.
 Copying legitimate events from accredited schools, these opportunistic businesses invite reps to attend their private showcases, usually compensating them with a portion of the money they charged the actors to participate in their talent showcase.

 • receive a good portion of what the actors paid as compensation,